What is Carer’s Allowance?

 Read more about how to arrange and fund breaks from caring in our guide to respite care.

-Keeping track of the benefits that the person you’re caring for receives
+Keeping track of benefits that the person you care for receives

-You can help the person you’re caring for find out what benefits they’re on by encouraging them to contact the Department for Work and Pensions (DWP).
+Sometimes you'll need information about any benefits that the person you are caring for receives.
+If there is any doubt, you can help them find out what they’re receiving by encouraging them to contact the Department for Work and Pensions (DWP).

 If there is no POA in place, but they would like you to deal with the DWP on their behalf, you can apply for the Role of Appointee.
 This gives you responsibility for making, and maintaining, any benefit claims.